bartverdonck/Sitecore-Forms-Extensions/README.md

 - *Update Contact*, Custom Submit Action: This is an implementation of the [custom submit action walkthrough](https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/sitecore_forms/setting_up_and_configuring/walkthrough_creating_a_custom_submit_action_that_updates_contact_details) in the Sitecore documentation.
 It allows you to update the contacts firstname, lastname and email based on the content of the form.

 ## Compatibility
-The module is tested and compatible with Sitecore 9.0 - Update 1.
+The module was tested and found compatible with on Sitecore 9.0-u1, 9.0-u2, 9.1, 9.1.1, 9.2 and 9.3
 Older versions are not supported.

 ## Installation
 Download the module under "downloads" and install as sitecore package.